-Healthcare.gov will also try to verify your citizenship or immigration status in real time as you submit your application.
-If it can’t, you may see a notice online that says you are temporarily eligible to buy a marketplace plan, but you must submit additional information by a deadline.
+Healthcare.gov will try to verify your citizenship or immigration status in real time as you submit your application.
+If it can’t, you may see a notice online that says you are temporarily eligible to buy a Marketplace plan, but you must submit additional information by a deadline.

 Browse more questions in the Immigrants section.